arjunsumarlan/carbonclone/README.md

-# Web Voyager Test Suite
+# Carbon Clone - Web Voyager Test Suite

 This project is an automated testing suite for web applications using AI-powered navigation.